nemesissoft/nemesissoft.github.io/input/posts/using-records-in-older-frameworks.md

 .set instance void modreq([System.Runtime]System.Runtime.CompilerServices.IsExternalInit)  DotnetCommunityDemoNet5.Records/Vertebrate::set_Name(string)
 ```

-To determine that setter is init-only one just needs to query the existence of required modifier initializer with aforementioned IsExternalInit type - this code helper should do the trick:
+To determine that setter is init-only one just needs to query the existence of required modifier initialized with aforementioned IsExternalInit type - this code helper should do the trick:
 ```csharp
 public static class RecordsHelper
 {